 Ms. Fellona has toured the United States, Canada, and Europe dancing leading roles in Sleeping Beauty, Swan Lake, The Nutcracker, Don Quixote, Paquita, Bolero, and Le Corsaire, as well as a number of interesting character roles.
 Through her career she has been invited to performed at numerous Gala concerts, including those at the French and Russian Embassies in Washington, D.C.

-Ms. Fellona has been the Director of IBT Academy since 2007.
+Ms. Fellona has directed IBT Academy since 2007.
 She has singlehandedly produced full-length ballets, such as, The Nutcracker, Giselle, Sleeping Beauty, Paquita, and Bolero with professional Guest Artists from Russia, Ukraine, Brazil, China, Cuba, Armenia, and Moldova.
-She has produced a very successful MasterClass Series with wold-famous Master Teachers from Boston Ballet, American Ballet Theatre, Pennsylvania Ballet, as well as with Founding Partners of Youth America Grand Prix competition and many independent award-winning contemporary choreographers.
-In addition to exposing her students to leading professional in classical ballet, she has commissioned award-winning, widely recognized choreographers to set original works on her students.
+She has produced a very successful MasterClass Series with wold-famous Master Teachers from Boston Ballet, American Ballet Theatre, Pennsylvania Ballet, as well as with Founding Partners of Youth America Grand Prix competition.
+In addition to exposing her students to leading professionals in classical ballet, Ms. Fellona has commissioned award-winning, widely recognized contemporary choreographers to set original works on her students.

-A convinced follower of the Vaganova teaching technique, Jaelyn strongly values commitment to excellence, hard work, discipline and artistic growth in a positive environment.
+A convinced follower of the Vaganova teaching method, Jaelyn has been widely recognized as a Master Teacher in this amazing Russian ballet technique.
+She strongly values commitment to excellence, hard work, discipline and artistic growth in a positive environment.
 She is accustomed to ask the very best of her students while giving in return the care and attention each student deserves.
-Ms. Fellona finds most important to pass on to her students the love of dance, «for this art form is so much more than technique.»
+Ms. Fellona finds most important to pass on to her students the love of dance, "for this art form is so much more than just technique."